• Skip to primary navigation

 • Continue tightly rolling the roll upward until no more rice paper remains.
 Use your hands to tightly roll the spring roll and prevent too much air from entering.

 • Make cornstarch slurry.
-Mix the 1 tablespoon cornstarch with the 1 tablespoon of water and then add to saucepan and mix until thickened.
+Mix the 1 tbsp cornstarch with the 1 tbsp of water and then add to saucepan and mix until thickened.

 • Add sriracha and crushed peanuts.
 The amount of sriracha is totally up to you and how much spice you can handle.